HPV Vaccination for Women

 - Women with precancerous changes in the vulva, vagina, or cervix (positive Pap smear)

 Gardasil-9 is highly effective in preventing genital warts as well as cervical, vulvar, vaginal, and anal cancer in women who are not already infected with HPV.
 Studies that led to the approval of Gardasil-9 found that the vaccine is nearly 100 percent effective (link) in preventing cancers caused by the strains it targets.
-The vaccine does not treat existing HPV infections, but may decrease the chances of infection persisting or recurring; HPV vaccine can also protect from the types of HPV virus that are not already present in the body.
+The vaccine does not treat existing HPV infections, but may decrease the chances of infection persisting or recurring; the HPV vaccine can also protect from the types of HPV viruses that are not already present in the body.
 Women who have had fewer sexual partners stand to gain more protection.

 Potential Benefits of Gardasil-9 Vaccination for HPV in Women with HPV Infection

 Women who are already infected with one or more strains of HPV can also benefit from Gardasil-9.
-Based on vaccine effectiveness in reducing the risk of precancerous lesions in women who are already infected, Gardasil-9 is likely useful in reducing recurrence of genital warts in women of all ages.
+Based on vaccine effectiveness in reducing the risk of precancerous lesions in women who are already infected, Gardasil-9 is likely useful in reducing the recurrence of genital warts in women of all ages.
 The HPV vaccine also reduces the risk of precancerous lesions from high-risk strains.
 The vaccine may help reduce the chances of transmission of the virus to sexual partners.

 In the PATRICIA study of bivalent HPV vaccine (no longer sold in the US), the rate of Grade 3 or greater cervical inta-epithelial neoplasia (immediate precursor of invasive cancer) was significantly reduced.
 In women without HPV infection, vaccine efficacy against CIN3 (cervical intraepithelial neoplasia grade 3 is 100%; in women with a history of HPV, CIN efficacy against CIN3 is 27%.